AdrianWilczynski/FormatSelectionAsHtml/README.md

 # Format Selection As HTML

-Format selected text as HTML using Prettier.
+Format selected text as HTML using js-beautify or Prettier.
 Useful for code embedded in strings or templating languages without formatting support (like Razor).

 ## Instruction